sjsrey/pysalScipy/scipy2016.md

 to leverage the power of the
 large amount of urban data increasingly becoming available.
-He is also part of the team of core developers of PySAL, the open-source library written in Python for spatial analysis, and has designed and developed several workshops at different levels on Geographic Data Science, Python and open data.
+He is also part of the team of core developers of PySAL, the open-source library written in Python for spatial analysis.
+Dani regularly teaches Geographic Data Science and Python courses at the University of Liverpool and has designed and developed several workshops at different levels on spatial analysis and econometrics, Python and open source scientific computing.

 ## Prerequisite skills